bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 * Verified/secure boot with a hardware root of trust.
 This refers to a trust chain that starts at power-on, verifying the system firmware, boot loaders, drivers, and the core components of the operating system.
 Verified boot helps to ensure that an attacker cannot obtain a privileged administrator role during the boot process.
 * File system integrity (e.g. dm-verity) and/or full disk encryption (e.g. LUKS).
 Verified/secure boot typically does not apply to user-mode process started after the kernel has booted.
 File system integrity checking and/or encryption is an easy way to reduce exposure to off-line tampering such such as resetting the administrator password or installing a back door.
+* Run Vault and vault-initialization flow in a TEE.
+Running Vault and the vault-initialization flow in a trusted execution environment--even one based on simple virtualization--will help to restrict the observability of the Vault master key at runtime.

 The EdgeX secret store provides hooks for utilizing hardware secure storage to ensure that secrets stored on the device can only be decrypted on that device.
 Implementations should use hardware security features where a suitable plug-in is available.
 For maximum benefit, hardware security should be combined verified/secure boot, file system protection, and other software-level hardening.